| Title: | Loglikelihood Adjustment for Extreme Value Models |

 sandwich package |

-See alogLik
+See alogLik for details.

-An object inheriting from class "chandwich"
+An object inheriting from class "chandwich".
+See

-is a vector of length 5.
+class(x) is a vector of length 5.
 The first 3 components are

-c("lax", "chandwich", "evd")
+c("lax", "chandwich", "evd").

 The remaining 2 components depend on the model that was fitted.

-was used then these components are
+If fgev was used then these components are

-was used then these components are
+If fpot was used then these components are

-if model
+c("pot", "pp") if model was "pp".

 Chandler, R. E. and Bate, S. (2007).
 Inference for clustered data using the independence loglikelihood.
 Biometrika, 94(1), 167-183. doi:10.1093/biomet/asm015